 Benefits; Perquisites.
-Mr. Rodriguez is entitled to receive executive medical insurance benefits provided to all of our executives, such as life and long-term disability insurance and health insurance for himself.
-In addition, Mr. Rodriguez is entitled to certain perquisites, such as an automobile allowance.
-All company executives are entitled to reimbursement for reasonable related business expenses.
+Mr. Rodriguez is entitled to receive executive health insurance benefits provided to all of our executives, such as life and long-term disability insurance and health insurance for himself.
+In addition, Mr. Rodriguez is entitled to certain perquisites, such as an automobile allowance and telecommunications services.
+All company executives are entitled to reimbursement for reasonable business- related expenses.